 Is/are there any anti-domestic violence legislation/regulations in your State?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, please provide any references.

+LAW NUMBER 23/2004 ON THE ELIMINATION OF DOMESTIC VIOLENCE, BUT ITS IMPLEMENTATION IS STILL VERY WEAK

 Does your State have a legal definition of discrimination which covers gender-based violence or violence against women, which includes domestic violence?

-Yes ( ) No ( )
+Yes ( ) No ( X )

 Does your State have a national policy to eliminate gender-based violence or violence against women, including domestic violence?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 Is marital rape considered a crime in the legislation of your State?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 Is adultery considered a crime in the legislation of your State?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, is it equally punished for men and women?
+Yes

 Please provide any references and further explanation.
+Article 284 of Indonesia Criminal Code criminalise who those committed adultery, both man and woman, however the complainant have to file a divorce case within 3 month after they report to the police.
+If they do not file a divorce, the Court will dismiss the case.

 45. Are there any public campaigns in your State to raise awareness that violence against women and girls is a human rights violation?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, do they attempt to change the attitudes of men?
+No. Program to change the attitude of man only run by NGO

 46. What measures have been taken in your State to raise awareness among law enforcement officials regarding violence against women and girls, including domestic violence?

 Please explain and provide examples.
+Legal enforcer institution such as Attorney General office and Police Headquarter provide training for prosecutor and police on gender, CEDAW and all kind of legislation regarding gender based violence (ie. Domestic violence act, Rape, Anti Trafficking law etc)

 47. Are there special law enforcement units to respond to complaints of violence against women and girls, including domestic violence?

-Yes ( ) No ( )
+Yes ( X ) No ( )

 If yes, do these include female law enforcement officers?
+Yes.
+Most of the head of this unit led by women.

 48. Please provide information on the incidents/complaints of domestic violence, sexual assault including rape, and child abuse against women and girls in your State.